Is your baby the next Gerber Baby? - NewsBreak

 Applicants must be between 0 and 4 years old and have a playful smile that can light up a room.
 An irresistible giggle is strongly preferred, as well as an undeniably lovable personality — no corporate experience required.

-Launched more than a decade ago, the program was inspired by countless photos sent by parents who see their little one in Gerber’s iconic logo.The top baby names expected to be most popular in 2022
+Launched more than a decade ago, the program was inspired by countless photos sent by parents who see their little one in Gerber’s iconic logo.Hamilton to return to Playhouse Square

 For the program’s 12th anniversary, and to extend the brand’s purpose to do anything for baby, Gerber will make every entry count by contributing a matching monetary donation of the winning baby’s cash prize to support March of Dimes’ maternal and infant health programs.